Home, and Other Big, Fat Lies

-Home, and Other Big, Fat Lies is a middle grade novel by Jill Wolfson.
-It was first published in 2006 by Henry Holt and Company Publishers.
+Home, and Other Big, Fat Lies is a middle grade novel by American writer Jill Wolfson, published in 2006 by Henry Holt and Company.
 It is about a young girl in foster care.

-Plot introduction
+Plot summary

 Whitney has been in so many foster homes that she can give a complete rundown on the most common varieties of foster parents—from the look-on-the-bright-side types to those unfortunate examples of pure evil.
 But one thing she doesn’t know much about is trees.
 This means heading for Foster Home #12 (which is all the way at the top of the map of California, where there looks to be nothing but trees) has Whitney feeling a little nervous.
 She is pretty sure that the middle of nowhere is going to be just one more place where a hyper, loud-mouthed kid who is messy and small for her age won’t be welcome for long.